-With no statutory funding, and with more and more calls for help each year, the charity relies on people like you to be able to carry on providing long-term aid that last year gave hope and help to over 185,000 people in need including ex-seafarers and veterans, those currently working at sea, dependants as well as those training for a career at sea.
+With no statutory funding, the charity relies on supporters, donors and volunteers to be able to carry on providing the long-term aid that last year gave hope and help to over 185,000 people in need including ex-seafarers and veterans, dependents, those currently working at sea, as well as those training for a career at sea.

-Watch this 3-minute video on how our funding helped make a difference to a Merchant seafarer’s life.
+Watch this 5-minute video on how our funding helped make a difference to Ann, a fisherman’s widow.

 As an 'island nation' we depend on seafarers to defend our shores, trade with other countries and import essential fuel and food